 Create Rank Transformation in Informatica Source Definition

 Once you have connected successfully, Please navigate to Source Analyzer and define your Sources.
-In this Informatica rank transformation example, we are using the [Employ] table from the SQL Server database as our source definitions.
+In this Informatica rank transformation example, we are using the [Employ] table from the SQL Server database as our source definition.
 Please refer to Database Source to understand the steps involved in creating a source definition

 Create a Target Definition